Why Long Island Has So Many Volunteer Fire Departments

 • Respond to emergencies on call

-• Coordinate with neighboring departments and emergency services
+• Coordinate with neighboring departments, dispatch systems, and other emergency services

 • Rescue operations